chxcolate/ayano/README.md

 - Private Voice Channels (Create a category, and a voice channel in that category, do some commands, and whenever a user joins the "lobby", they get automatically put into their own private voice channel, and can invite others into it. (also allows for roles to always join certain voice channels) )
 - Fun Commands
 - Custom Configuration for every server she's in.

+*Ayano will most likely also get an official website.*